moleculerjs/site/source/docs/0.13/logging.md

 ```

 ### Custom log levels
-You can change the log level with `logLevel` option in broker options. _You can use it with built-in console logger only._
+Log level can be changed with `logLevel` option in broker options. _Use it with built-in console logger only._

 ```js
 const broker = new ServiceBroker({